Surgoinsville, Tennessee

 Surgoinsville is a town in Hawkins County, Tennessee, United States.
 The 2020 census showed a population of 1,882, an increase over the figure of 1,801 tabulated in 2010.
 It is part of the Kingsport–Bristol–Bristol metropolitan area, which is a component of the Tri-Cities region.

+The Phipps Bend Nuclear Plant is nearby.

 History

 Surgoinsville was incorporated in 1815, and was named for its founder, Major James Surguine, who was a French Huguenot.

 Geography

 Surgoinsville is located just northeast of the geographic center of Hawkins County, which is on the north side of the Holston River.
 U.S. Route 11W, a four-lane highway, passes through the northern part of the town, leading northeast 18 mi to Kingsport and southwest 10 mi to Rogersville, the Hawkins County seat.
 Tennessee State Route 346 is Surgoinville's Main Street that forms a business loop with US 11W.

 According to the United States Census Bureau, Surgoinsville has a total area of 14.5 km2, of which 14.4 km2 are land and 0.1 km2, or 0.63%, are water.